Bonk's Revenge: Power-up forms

-Bonk is able to power-up and change into various forms by eating meat.
+Bonk can power-up and change into various forms by eating meat.
 With one small piece of meat, when he Bonks, a cloud floats towards enemies, freezing them when they come in contact.
-When he spins in the air, he has a cloud surrounding him.
+When he spins in the air, a cloud surrounds him.
 When he lands on his head, it freezes all enemies on-screen.
-With an additional small piece or one large piece, he becomes fully powered up and becomes temporarily invincible.
+With an additional small piece or one large piece, he becomes fully powered up and is temporarily invincible.
 In this form, he breathes fire, which destroys any enemies that come into contact with it.
-When spinning, he is surrounded by fire, & when he lands, it causes damage to all enemies, and instantly destroys most, but not all of them on-screen.
+When spinning, he is surrounded by fire, and when he lands, it causes damage to all enemies, and instantly destroys most of them on-screen.

 Variations in gameplay

-In the Game Boy version of this title, Bonk can turn into one of three unique heroes: Master Bonk, Hungry Bonk, or Stealth Bonk.
-Becoming Master Bonk dresses Bonk in a cape, provides him with Vulcan-esque ears, and gives him the ability to move faster and jump higher.
-Becoming Hungry Bonk gives Bonk an animalistic appearance with evil eyes and a mouth full of razor-sharp teeth, and gives Bonk the ability to chew enemies to death, as well as providing him with a much stronger headbutt that can kill nearby foes.
-Becoming Stealth Bonk dresses Bonk in a striped jail outfit, and gives him the ability to enter special locked doors that lead to areas such as the bank, where Bonk can collect Smileys, the butcher's, where Bonk can eat more slabs of meat in hope for a different power-up, and jail, where Bonk loses a portion of his Smileys.
+In the Game Boy version, Bonk can turn into one of three unique heroes: Master Bonk, Hungry Bonk, or Stealth Bonk.
+Becoming Master Bonk dresses Bonk in a cape, provides him with Vulcan-like ears, and gives him the ability to move faster and jump higher.
+Becoming Hungry Bonk gives Bonk an animalistic appearance with evil eyes and a mouth full of razor-sharp teeth, and allows him to chew enemies to death, as well as providing him with a much stronger headbutt that can kill nearby enemies.
+Becoming Stealth Bonk dresses Bonk in a striped jail outfit, and gives him the ability to enter special locked doors that lead to areas such as the bank, where Bonk can collect Smileys, the butcher's, where Bonk can eat more slabs of meat for a different power-up, and jail, where Bonk loses a portion of his Smileys.

-Grabbing one of many tulips scattered throughout the game carries Bonk to a special bonus stage where he can face off against Mechabonk -- a RoboCop-esque version of Bonk—in a best-of-three battle to "bonk" one another off the edge of a small stage.
+Grabbing one of many tulips scattered throughout the game carries Bonk to a special bonus stage where he can face off against Mechabonk -- a RoboCop-like version of Bonk—in a best-of-three battle to "bonk" one another off the edge of a small stage.
 Winning two rounds provides Bonk with an extra life, while a loss transforms Bonk into Wounded Bonk, where Bonk resembles a mummy and takes twice as much damage as usual.

-The game overall is very similar to games in the Mario series, providing linear, side-scrolling action, multiple power-ups, and several small boss confrontations leading up to a final boss.
-Its treatment of power-ups is similar as well: taking a hit while powered-up causes Bonk to take no damage, but instead lose his power.
-For those who struggle with the game, the game offers passwords after game overs, so the player does not need to start over from the beginning.
+The game overall is very similar to the Mario series, providing linear, side-scrolling action, multiple power-ups, and several small boss confrontations leading up to a final boss.
+Its treatment of power-ups is similar as well: taking a hit while powered-up causes Bonk to not suffer damage, but instead lose his power.
+The game also has a password system.

 Reception

 In the United Kingdom, PC Kid 2 was the top-selling PC Engine game in September 1991.

-Reviewing the Game Boy game, GamePro commented that the game is fun but too short and easy.
+Reviewing the Game Boy version, GamePro commented that the game is fun, but too short and easy.
 Entertainment Weekly gave the game a B. French gaming magazine Joypad gave PC Kid II a 97% score.